nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. App will display a list of items with names containing the keyword in the bottom left panel.

+3. App takes into account possible user typos and search results are up to 2 characters away from query.

 	>  Example Command: `find tutorial` <br>

 	> <div style="text-align:center"><img src="images/appResponses/find_command_response.png" width="300"><br>